Puppy & Kitten Veterinary Care

 Fun as it may be, you'll also have some serious healthcare business to take care of during your new pet's first year.

-Your vet will create a custom healthcare plan tailored to your pet's specific needs during their first year, and offer plenty of support and guidance along the way.
+Your puppy and/or kitten vet will create a custom healthcare plan tailored to your pet's specific needs during their first year, and offer plenty of support and guidance along the way.

 Ideally, puppies should have their first veterinary appointment at around six weeks of age, and kittens around eight weeks.